thisconnect/fildes/readme.md

 - [rmdir](#rmdir-path)
 - [cp](#copy-files-destination-options)

-(GitHub uses a sligthly different anchor ID than NPM, this list only works on https://www.npmjs.com/package/fildes)

 ### open (path[, options])

 Opens a file descriptor (FD).
-If `flags` is 'w', 'w+', 'a' or 'a+' open will try to mkdir on 'ENOENT: no such file or directory' error. `fildes.open` is used internally for write, read and fstat.
+If `flags` is 'w', 'w+', 'a' or 'a+' open will check for 'ENOENT: no such file or directory' error and try to mkdir. `fildes.open` is used internally for write, read and fstat.

 - `path` String
 - `options` Object